As a curiosity, it is interesting to point out that a first-order linear

 plane.
 In this way a filter in the Cartesian coordinates of the complex

 plane can be defined.
-Consider an analytic function anywhere on the
+Consider an analytic function

 complex plane.
 Consider also a segment of length